cesc1989/backend-handbook/manuscript/02-dependencies/04-postgresql.md

 #### Docs

-A full list of PostgreSQL manuals can be found [here](https://www.postgresql.org/docs/manuals/).
+A full list of PostgreSQL manuals can be found [their official site](https://www.postgresql.org/docs/manuals/).